luyadev/luya.io/docs/guide/installation/index.md

 docker-compose exec luya_web luya <console_command>
 ```

-Since the Dockerimage is running on port 80, the docker-compose maps the internal [https://github.com/luyadev/luya-kickstarter/blob/master/docker-compose.yml#L27](port 80 to your machines port 8080) so you can now access your website in the browser under `localhost:8080`.
+Since the Dockerimage is running on port 80, the docker-compose maps the internal [port 80 to your machines port 8080](https://github.com/luyadev/luya-kickstarter/blob/master/docker-compose.yml#L27) so you can now access your website in the browser under `localhost:8080`.